DivShift: Exploring Domain-Specific Distribution Shifts in Large-Scale, Volunteer-Collected Biodiversity Datasets: Acknowledgments

-\textbf{Conclusion} Here we introduce DivShift-NAWC, a new large-scale natural world imagery dataset designed to benchmark distribution shift effects on computer vision models for biodiversity monitoring.
-This framework and dataset enable the rigorous testing of problems known to the conservation biology community in a machine learning setting to help enable the building of more robust, accurate biodiversity monitoring tools for counteracting climate change's effects on the world's biodiversity. \begin{ack} We first and foremost thank all of the participants who volunteered and contributed observations on iNaturalist.
+We first thank all the participants who contributed observations on iNaturalist.
 We further thank Noah Goodman and Gabriel Poesia for their comments and discussion, and we further thank CoCoLab for donating compute for this project.
 We also thank the TomKat Center for Sustainable Energy, The Fulbright Brasil Commission, Carnegie Science, the Howard Hughes Medical Institute, and the University of California, Berkeley for funding support for this research.
-This research was also funded by the NSF Graduate Research Fellowship DGE-1656518 (L.G.), the TomKat Graduate Fellowship for Translational Research (L.G.), the Krupp Internship Program for Stanford Students in Germany (E.S.), and T.K. and S.S. acknowledge funding from the German Research Foundation (DFG) within the framework of BigPlantSens (Assessing the Synergies of Big Data and Deep Learning for the Remote Sensing of Plant Species; project no. 444524904) and PANOPS (Revealing Earth’s plant functional diversity with citizen science; project no. 504978936).
-This research was further funded by the Office of the Director of the National Institutes of Health's Early Investigator Award (1DP5OD029506-01, M.E.-A.).
-Compute for this project was performed on the Calc cluster at Carnegie Science and the Stanford SC Compute Cluster. \end{ack}
+This research was also funded by the NSF Graduate Research Fellowship DGE-1656518 (L.G.), the TomKat Graduate Fellowship for Translational Research (L.G.), and the Krupp Internship Program for Stanford Students in Germany (E.S.).
+T.K. and S.S. acknowledge funding from the German Research Foundation (DFG) for the projects BigPlantSens (project no. 444524904) and PANOPS (project no. 504978936).
+Lastly, M.E.-A. is supported by the Office of the Director of the National Institutes of Health’s Early Investigator Award (1DP5OD029506-01), the U.S. Department of Energy, Office of Biological and Environmental Research (DE-SC0021286), and by the U.S. National Science Foundation's DBI Biology Integration Institute WALII (Water and Life Interface Institute, 2213983).
+Compute for this project was performed on the Calc cluster at Carnegie Science and the Stanford SC Compute Cluster.